muhammad-hassnain/LinkedList/README.md

 ## Important Note
 This is for experimental purposes only.
-If you are not a studty participant, you should not be used it under any circumstances.
+If you are not a study participant, you should not use it under any circumstances.

 # LinkedList Implementation in Rust